nikcleju/SDP_Course/Labs/L10_OverflowEffects.md

 	Find the variance of the rounding noise due to the internal multiplications, at the output of the system.

-2. In Matlab, use the `fdatool` tool to design a high-pass IIR filter of order 4, Butterworth type, with cutoff frequency equal to 1.5kHz for a sampling frequency of 44.1kHz.
+2. In Matlab, use the `fdatool` tool to design a low-pass IIR filter of order 4, Butterworth type, with cutoff frequency equal to 1.5kHz for a sampling frequency of 44.1kHz.
 Convert the filter to direct form II and export it to Simulink (check the option *Build model using basic elements*).